mccarthy-m-g/psyc-615-lab/README.md

 Optionally, you can also go through Chapters 4 to 7 of the book if you would like.
 Otherwise you will go through them in the following week.

 Also check out the Base R and RStudio cheat sheets!
 They cover what you learned this week in a condensed manner (plus some extra tips and tricks) and are an excellent reference if you forget something.
-You can find the cheat sheets at `cheatsheets/base-r.pdf` and `rstudio-ide.pdf`.
+You can find the cheat sheets at `cheatsheets/base-r.pdf` and `cheatsheets/rstudio-ide.pdf`.

 ### Week 2 (Sep 17)